 Dr. Richard McFarland

 I have a broad interest in animal behaviour, environmental physiology, and socio-biology.
-My research is currently focused on primates, and I have been fortunate to work in departments across a range of disciplines.
+My research focuses on non-human primates, and I have been fortunate to work in departments across a range of disciplines.
 What unites these experiences is my multi-disciplinary approach to the study of primate biological and social adaptation.
 I graduated with a BSc in Biology from Cardiff University, a MRes in Primatology from the University of Roehampton, and a PhD in Psychology from the University of Lincoln.
 From 2012 to 2014, I held a Claude-Leon Post-Doctoral Fellowship in the School of Physiology at the University of the Witwatersrand, South Africa.